duohongrui/simsite/content/_index.md

 ### New Methods

-We are glad to add new simulation methods if some methods are innovative and creative that many users commonly used.
+We are glad to add new simulation methods (especially for spatial transcriptomics data) if some methods are innovative and creative that many users commonly used.
 If you have the requirements, please tell me by email (duohongrui@cqnu.edu.cn) or raise an [issue](https://github.com/duohongrui/simmethods/issues) for that.